Algarve / June 30, 2019. By Susan Connolly

 You might also like: Faro: Historic Bike-Tour

 Discover the natural beauty and wildlife of this protected wetland, a paradise for bird watchers.
-Ria Formosa is sheltered from the sea by 5 barrier islands and 2 peninsulas.
+5 barrier islands and 2 peninsulas shelter Ria Formosa from the sea.
 A unique coastal lagoon which is constantly changing due to the continuous movement of winds, currents and tides.
-A pleasant and comfortable way of exploring the Ria Formosa Natural Park is to take a boat trip.
+A pleasant and comfortable way of exploring the Ria Formosa Natural Park is on one of the boat trips from Faro.

 You might also enjoy a bike tour along the coast to discover the saltpans, marshlands and beautiful beaches.

-There are some wonderful beaches in Faro but they are not within walking distance of the city.
+The best beaches in Faro are not within walking distance of the city.
 Buses to and from Praia de Faro depart and return on a regular basis from the bus station.

-The most popular is Praia de Faro “Faro Island” part of the Ancão Penninsula.
+The most popular Faro beach is Praia de Faro “Faro Island” part of the Ancão Penninsula.
 It is approximately 6km from the city, road access is via a narrow bridge.

 Barrinha beach is an area of great natural beauty, with no buildings.
 It is a very peaceful beach and usually deserted, you can access it from Praia de Faro either on foot along a long wooden walkway, or by boat.

-Barreta Island also known as Ilha Deserta access is by sea, it’s like being on a paradise island as you can only reach the beach by boat.
+Barreta Island also known as Desert Island, Faro it’s like being on a paradise island as you can only reach the beach by boat.
 The trip lasts about 30 minutes each way and costs about €10 return.
 The boat departs from Faro near the old seagate.
 Keep an eye out for the various birds as you cross the Ria Formosa.
 There are few facilities on the island, but there is one restaurant,WC, sun beds and lifeguards are on duty during the summer months.
 Once on the beach the sand appears to stretch out for ever.

 Praia da Culatra still home to fisherman and their families now boasts various infrastructures and services.
 There are regular boat services from Faro in the summer and from Olhão all year round.
 There are plenty of facilities.

-Praia do Farol and Praia dos Hangares are both situated on the island of Culatra.
+Other beaches near faro are Praia do Farol and Praia dos Hangares both situated on the island of Culatra.
 There is a regular boat service from Faro in the summer and from Olhão all year round.

 I hope I’ve inspired your trip to Faro, let us know your thoughts in the comments below.